ProteinsWebTeam/pyinterprod/README.md

 ## Configuration

-The `pyinterprod` package relies on two configuration files:
+The `pyinterprod` package relies on three configuration files:

 - `main.conf`: contains database connection strings, paths to files provided by/to UniProtKB, and various workflow parameters.
 - `members.conf`: contains path to files used to update InterPro's member databases (e.g. files containing signatures, HMM files, etc.).
+- `analyses.conf`: contains settings for the InterProScan match calculation (`ipr-calc`).

-Both files can be renamed. `main.conf` is passed as an command line argument, and the path to `members.conf` is defined in `main.conf`.
+All files can be renamed. `main.conf` is passed as an command line argument, and the paths to `members.conf` and `analyses.conf` are defined in `main.conf`.

 ### main.conf